francescoo22/masters-thesis/chapters/4-Annotations-Kotlin.typ

 To conclude the overview of the uniqueness system, a more complex example is provided in @kt-stack.
 The example shows the implementation of an alias-free stack, a common illustration in the literature for showcasing uniqueness systems in action @aldrich2002alias @zimmerman2023latte.
 It is interesting to note that having a unique receiver for the `pop` function allows to safely smart cast `this.root` from `Node?` to `Node` (Lines 19-20); this would not be allowed without uniqueness guarantees since `root` is a mutable property.

-The next chapter will formally prove the correctness of this example.

 #figure(
   caption: "Stack implementation with uniqueness annotations",